-Non-exempt public housing residents who are not working or enrolled in an education/job training program and who are under an FSS Contract of Participation when the GROW program is implemented, will have their FSS CoP timeline updated on employment/job training/education to reflect the GROW program requirements.
+Upon implementation of the GROW program, non-exempt public housing residents who are not working or enrolled in an education/job training program and who are under an FSS Contract of Participation, will have their FSS CoP timeline updated on employment/job training/education to reflect the GROW program requirements.
 Additionally, non-exempt public housing residents who are not working or enrolled in an education/job training program may join FSS as part of their GROW program EDP; however, their FSS CoP timeline for employment/education/job training will reflect the GROW program requirements.